GabrielAlfs/sorting-algorithm/README.md

-# Sorting Algorithm
+# Sorting Algorithm Visualization

-This project is just a sorting algorithm, currently on development.
+This project is just a sorting algorithm visualization, currently on development.

 I'm doing this project just to learn how to use git a github.